sambetts/SPExternalUserImageSync/README.md

 ```

 ### Graph App setup
-*	Create an application registration in Azure with a client secret & the permission “User.Read.All”.
+*	Create an application registration in Azure with a client secret & the permission “User.Read.All” (application permission).
 *	Grant admin consent to permission.

 ## Configuration Needed